Texas prepares for soaring power demand, urges conservation

 An extended heat wave and drought last summer forced ERCOT to declare emergencies on six days and curtail power to interruptible customers on two days in August to avoid widespread rolling outages.

-The state's shrinking reserve margin has led regulators to implement a number of wholesale market changes to encourage construction of new power plants over the long-term.
+The state's shrinking reserve margin has led regulators to implement a number of wholesale market changes to encourage construction of new power plants.

 Several idled power plants have been returned to service to bolster the summer supply this year after a new coal-fired plant expected to be operational was delayed.

-Luminant, the state's largest generator, said its power plants have undergone preventative maintenance, inspections and testing to be available when called on this summer.
+In May, Texas set a monthly power demand record of 59,037 megawatts, surpassing the previous high set in May 2011 by 2.9 percent, according to initial ERCOT data.

-"We take our role of powering Texas very seriously and as such, we began preparing for the hot Texas summer months ago," said a Luminant spokeswoman.
+In 2011, power use in ERCOT rose 5 percent from 2010 as the state experienced extremely cold weather in February, which forced ERCOT to implement rolling outages, and the hottest summer on record.

-The biggest transmission and generation companies in ERCOT include Luminant and Oncor, units of privately held Energy Future Holdings, CenterPoint Energy, American Electric Power, PNM Resources, NRG Energy, Exelon, NextEra Energy and Calpine Corp.
+The biggest transmission and generation companies in Texas include units of privately-held Energy Future Holdings, CenterPoint Energy, American Electric Power, Entergy, Xcel Energy, El Paso Electric, PNM Resources, NRG Energy, Exelon, NextEra Energy and Calpine.

-(Reporting by Eileen O'Grady in Houston and Scott DiSavino in New York; editing by Sofina Mirza-Reid; Editing by David Gregorio)
+(Reporting by Scott DiSavino in New York and Eileen O'Grady in Houston;editing by Sofina Mirza-Reid)